 All you can do is hold your head high, try not to obsess about it, and above all, don’t reach out to them again via Facebook.
 You certainly don’t want to embarrass yourself further if the person purposely did not accept your friend request.

-Mutual friend doesn’t accept friend request
+Mutual friend doesn’t accept friend request: My experience

 There’s a fellow mom in my small community who didn’t accept my Friend Request.
 What to do?
 She is someone more entrenched in the social scene than I am.
 She’s someone who seems to already have her friend group and isn’t seeking new friends.